folly-ah-duh/SOC/README.md

 * **Dormant Items**: Dormant Items are items like guns, ammunition and innactive support weapons which the player can pick up and use during gameplay.
 The user can spawn dormant items by inputting coordinate sets into the Item Locations textbox on the Setup Page.
   * Coordinates: Determines the X, Y, Z coordinates of the item.
   * Rotation: Determines 3D space rotation of the item.
 The rotation is in [Quaternion format](http://www.opengl-tutorial.org/intermediate-tutorials/tutorial-17-quaternions/).
+  * Is Target: Determines whether the user must collect this item in order to complete the sideop.
+    * Note: Only works with weapons.
+Support weapons can theoretically be picked up automatically if the player already has that support weapon equipped.
+Due to game limitations, this does not count as a pick up.
+    * Note: Due to the nature of dormant items, there is only one target objective type available: RECOVERED.
   * Item: Determines what item will spawn at the coordinates.
     * Items with \_WP_ in their name are guns, \_SWP_ are support weapons, \_IT_ are items, \_AB_ are ammo boxes.
     * While most of the items on the list should work properly, some items may be bugged due to game limitations.